Here are some Frequently Asked Questions (FAQ) and answers that may be of interest to you.

 Q. How much does it cost to see a Naturopathic Doctor?
 I do not have an extended medical insurance plan.

 A. The costs of a visit to see a Naturopathic Doctor varies depending on both the type and length of visit.
 The fees charged at different clinics may also vary from clinic to clinic.
 At the Family Health Clinic in Langley, BC we strive to offer both value and excellence in the services we offer.
-Our fees are typically less than the BC Naturopathic Association fee guidelines.
+Our fees are typically equal to, or in a few cases slightly less, than the BC Naturopathic Association fee guidelines.
 Please feel free to call us at 604-534-9121 to inquire about our current office visit fees.
+We would be happy to answer any questions about our fees with you.

 Q. How do I know if I am eligible for your clinic's "Family Plan Discount" or "Super Saver Discount"?